-This edition was published by Minotaur Books on August 30, 2016 in hardcover and has 389 pages.
+This mystery is a hardcover edition that was published by Minotaur Books on August 30, 2016 and has 389 pages.

 Twelfth in the Chief Inspector Armand Gamache mystery series and revolving around a retired chief inspector, his family, and his friends.
 The setting switches between Québec and Three Pines, a small village.